 Google has recently updated its Analytics package to allow users to create their own metrics.
+We’ve previously demonstrated how to track affialiate links with Google Analytics.

 The aforementioned “Google Analytics Calculated Metrics” enables you to create reports that give you a better sense of the value of your website.